SunyataZero/peoples-fund/docs/manual-testing/tc-membership.md

 (Please note in the above url: The "preview" part is not present (cmp with the url in the test above)

 Choose "Free membership"

+> Thank you so much for your support to The People's Fund!
+>
+> You have joined our movement, congratulations!
+We are a fund of the people, by the people, for the people, and without your support we couldn't exist.
+Now let's make positive change happen for those that need it the most.
+>
+> Please consider the environment before printing this receipt.

 **TODO: testing ending a donation**